MobilityData/gtfs.org/docs/documentation/schedule/components/fares.md

-# Fares Component
+# Fares
-The Fares component includes multiple features allowing the precise description of a wide variety of pricing structures and payment methods used by different transit agencies around the world, such as zone-based fares and reloadable prepaid cards.
-This helps users know the correct price applicable to their trip.
+GTFS allows to preciely model a wide variety of fare structures used by different transit agencies around the world, such as fares based by zone, by distance traveled, or by time-of-day.
+GTFS Fares informs riders of the price applicable to their trip and the media they can use to pay.

 ## Fare Products

 <div class="grid" markdown>

-This feature is used to list the types of tickets or fares (i.e. single-trip fare, Monthly pass, etc.)  offered by a transit agency that can be purchased by riders to access a service, defining their name, price and currency.
-This feature acts as the base to implement all other functionalities associated with fares (except for Fares v1).
+Fare Products lists the types of tickets or fares (i.e. single-trip fare, monthly pass, etc.) offered by a transit agency to access a service.
+Fare Products serve as a foundation for modeling an agency's fare structure, and they are linked to the transit service through mechanisms outlined in `fare_leg_rules.txt`.
+The association of Fare Products to various travel conditions, such as routes, areas, and times, determines the fare costs for individual travel segments and transfers.

 | Files associated      | [fare_products.txt](/schedule/reference/#fare_productstxt)                  | [fare_leg_rules.txt](/schedule/reference/#fare_leg_rulestxt)  |
 |-----------------------|-----------------------------------------------------------------------------|--------------------|